nikhilnarasimha/iplmatch_predictor/README.md

 #IPL Total Dataset till 2019

 The Model used was Random Forest Classfication, the Parameters used are Batting team, Blowing Team, Toss Winner, Toss decision.
-The Application has been Deplyed in the Heroku and AWS Servers.
+The Application has been Deplyed in the Heroku and AWS Server.

 heroku- https://iplmatchpredictor.herokuapp.com/